nicehash/excavator/experimental/README.md

+# NiceHash QuickMiner
-NiceHash QuickMiner (nhqm package) contains latest version of Excavator bundled with:
+[NiceHash QuickMiner](NH_QuickMiner_v0.1.0.0.zip) (latest version: 0.1.0.0) contains latest version of Excavator bundled with:
 * watchdog (NiceHashQuickMiner.exe),
-* autostart service (nhqmservice.exe),
+* autostart service (nhqmservice.exe) and
-* example command file (commands.json) and
+* example command file (commands.json)
-* example startup command line (startcmdline.conf).

 # Installation
 Simply extract all files in .zip archive into any folder you want.

-# Before first use
-You HAVE to modify `commands.json` file by putting in your NiceHash BTC address.
-If you have more than one GPU, you should also add `worker.add` commands so you'd mine on other GPUs not only first one.
-You may use other features.
-Check [API page](/api) for more info.

 # How to run
 Simply double click `NiceHashQuickMiner.exe` and mining process will start.
+You may want to change mining address (to your NiceHash Mining address) - you can do this by modifying `nhqm.conf` file.
+Besides configuring your BTC mining address, you may want to modify following:
+* serviceLocation (0 is eu, 1 is usa),
+* workerName (name of your rig) and
+* launchCommandLine (extra command line options).

 Some extra features are available in your Windows tray (notification area); right click NiceHash icon and you can add/remove autostart service.
 By enabling autostart, NiceHash QuickMiner will start with Windows automatically.

 # Deinstallation
 Delete all files.
 If you have added autostart, make sure to disable autostart before you delete all files.

 # Recommendations
-Also download [octune](/experimental/octune_v1.zip).
-Unzip and run `octune.html` when Excavator is running.
+Also use OCTune; run `octune.html` when Excavator is running.
 You will get a (not-so-good-looking) interface to manage Excavator over your web browser.
 You can play with overclock settings.
-Once you are happy with your settings, just save everything by clicking on button `Save current configuration`.
+Once you are happy with your settings, just save everything by clicking on the button `Save current configuration`.
 Next time Excavator is started, your saved configuration will be used.
 You do not have to modify `commands.json` file manually anymore.

 # FAQ
 1. Why is NiceHashQuickMiner started with administrator privileges?